 Thank you for visiting my blog!
-It details my CrossFit journey from October 2011 until now, but first some background.
+It details my CrossFit journey from October 2011 through October 2016, but first some background.
 My athletic career began at age 18 months when I climbed onto our roof.
 Mom was not amused and put me in gymnastics as soon as she could at 4.
 I did gymnastics all through high school and on a scholarship for my last 2 years of college at Southern Utah University where I competed in the All Around.
 I also did track and field in high school and after my final gymnastics season joined the SUU track team.
 I did the heptathlon and pole vault, but my favorite was always hurdles and long jump.

 After college I tried a bunch of things because I always loved being active.
 I did a fitness competition, a couple triathlons, 3 half marathons, and countless spin, step and body pump classes.
 I was always doing random things in the gym, trying not to get bored with the machines there.

 In October 2009 I began my first job as a Physical Therapist out of Graduate School the same week I started CrossFit.
 I still remember being too sore to demonstrate to a patient raising my arms at work without wincing.
 My first workout was Angie.
 I used a band and did it in 11 minutes and change.
-I could barely straighten my arms after but I was hooked!
+I was sore for days after but I was hooked!

 My first couple months of CrossFit gymnastics came pretty easily, but strength not as much.
 I remember cleaning 105lbs. and missing 110lbs., getting butterfly pull-ups after watching a video, not being able to pull a 200lb. deadlift, and my back squat PR being 165.
 I did my first Regionals 6 months later and placed 14th.
 At that time I looked up to Michelle Kinney, Shana Alverson, Laura DeMarco, and Jenny Orr.
 I wasn’t sure I could be as good as them, but I absolutely loved CrossFit and wanted to get better.